-In this paper, we investigate an auction setting where there are three bidders and one of the bidders creates a positive or negative externality on the other two bidders.
-We theoretically and experimentally compare the two standard sealed-bid auction formats, first-price and second-price auctions, in our setting under complete information.
-Using a refinement of undominated Nash equilibria, we derive equilibrium bids and outcomes in the two auction formats under various conditions on the valuations and the externality.
-Based on our theoretical results, we make three predictions for our experiments.
+In this paper, we studied a simple auction setting where there are three bidders and one of the bidders creates positive or negative externalities on the other two bidders.
+We theoretically and experimentally compared the two well-known auction formats, the FPA and the SPA, in our setting.
+Using a refinement of undominated Nash equilibria, we derived equilibrium bids and outcomes in the two auction formats under various conditions on the parameters.
+Based on our theoretical results, we made three predictions for our experiments.

-We observe that participants in our experiments tend to overbid, especially in secondprice auctions.
-Although overbidding in second-price auctions relative to that in first-price auctions occurs more frequently and severely in rounds with positive externalities, it has stronger effects on outcomes in rounds with negative externalities.
-As a result, we observe higher revenue and lower efficiency in second-price auctions than in first-price auctions under negative externalities, while we find no significant differences between the two auction formats in terms of revenue and efficiency under positive externalities.
-That is, our experimental data are consistent with Prediction 1 only under positive externalities.
+In our experiments, we implemented the two auction formats both with complete information and with incomplete information.
+In the complete information rounds, we found that participants tend to overbid, especially in the SPA.
+Although overbidding in the SPA relative to that in the FPA occurred more frequently and severely in rounds with positive externalities, it had stronger effects on the outcomes in rounds with negative externalities.
+As a result, we observed higher revenues and less efficient allocations in the SPA than in the FPA under negative externalities, while we found no significant differences between the two auction formats in terms of revenues and efficiency under positive externalities.
+That is, our experimental data were consistent with Prediction 1 only under positive externalities.
 These findings suggest that standard models are capable of organizing actual bidding behavior and outcomes when externalities are positive, whereas negative externalities seem to require additional elements in the model to enhance its predictive power.
 Introducing behavioral motives of bidders could be useful in this regard.
-For instance, a negative externality may affect a participant's emotion more significantly than a positive externality, as experimental studies have found that people react more strongly to losses than gains (that is, loss aversion introduced by Kahneman and Tversky, 1979).
-Our experimental results are consistent with Prediction 2, which is concerned with the effects of the externality level on bids and revenue, especially in first-price auctions.
-Lastly, in contrast to Prediction 3, we find no evidence that efficient allocations occur more frequently in rounds where there are only efficient equilibria than in rounds where there are inefficient equilibria as well.
+For instance, negative externalities may affect a participant's emotion more significantly than positive externalities as experimental studies have found that people react more strongly to losses than gains (that is, loss aversion introduced by Kahneman and Tversky, 1979).

+Our experimental results were consistent with Prediction 2, which is concerned with the effects of the level of externalities on bids and revenues, especially in the FPA.
+Lastly, in contrast to Prediction 3, we found no evidence that efficient allocations occur more frequently in rounds where there are only efficient equilibria than in rounds where there are inefficient equilibria as well.
+In the incomplete information rounds, we also found more overbidding, higher revenues, and lower efficiency in the SPA than in the FPA, and these tendencies persisted even after participants gained experiences.

-Although participants do overbid in first-price auctions, their tendency to overbid is much stronger in second-price auctions, where we often observe very aggressive bidding behavior such as bidding the maximum amount.
-Hence, if our goal is to maximize the revenue, a second-price auction would be a better choice than a first-price auction.
-On the other hand, if our goal is to achieve efficient allocations and limit overbidding, a first-price auction would serve better.
-In our study, we choose to compare between first-price and second-price auctions because they have simple rules that participants can easily understand and are widely used in the real world.
+Although participants do overbid in the FPA, their tendency to overbid is much stronger in the SPA, where we often observe very aggressive bidding behavior such as bidding the maximum amount.
+Hence, if our goal is to maximize the revenue, the SPA would be a better choice than the FPA.
+On the other hand, if our goal is to achieve efficient allocations and limit overbidding, the FPA would serve better.
+In our study, we chose to compare between the FPA and the SPA because they have simple rules that participants can easily understand and are widely used in the real world.
 In these auction formats, bidders simply choose one-dimensional bids.
-However, in the presence of externalities, a bidder may have different effective valuations against other bidders, and one-dimensional bids may not be enough for bidders to convey relevant information about their preferences.
-Hence, more complicated auction formats that allow multidimensional bids (such as the ones proposed by Jehiel et al., 1999 and Jeong, 2019) may perform better, and it would be interesting to theoretically and experimentally compare one-dimensional auction mechanisms with multidimensional ones.
+However, in the presence of externalities, a bidder may have different effective valuations against other bidders, and one-dimensional bids are not enough for bidders to convey relevant information about their preferences.
+Hence, more complicated auction formats that allow multidimensional bids (such as the ones proposed by Jehiel et al., 1999 and Jeong, 2019) may perform better, and it would be interesting to theoretically and experimentally compare one-dimensional auction mechanisms with multi-dimensional ones.
 We leave this topic for future research.